KILLTUBE/corvid/README.md

 ```
 python -m pip install -r requirements.txt
 ```
 To run Corvid, all you need to do is launch `app.py`.
-In order to convert a map, you need to do is provide a VMF while (you can use [BSP Source](https://github.com/ata4/bspsrc/releases) to decompile a map) and the directories and VPK files in which Corvid should look for the models and the materails used by the map.
+In order to convert a map, you need to provide Corvid with a VMF while (you can use [BSP Source](https://github.com/ata4/bspsrc/releases) to decompile a map) and the directories and VPK files in which Corvid should look for the models and the materails used by the map.
 Once the conversion finishes, the map will be ready to be used with its assets properly converted for Call of Duty's mod tools.

 ## Issues and known bugs
 - Some models can't be converted and some models come out in a bad shape.
-This is because of the library being used to read models.
+This is because of the model converter I wrote.
 Updating it or using SourceIO's model loader will probably fix that issue.

 ## Sources and references used
 - Stefan Hajnoczi's [paper](https://github.com/stefanha/map-files/blob/master/MAPFiles.pdf) on map files.